tim-rose/makeshift/README.md

 include devkit.mk
 ```

-This will include **devkit**'s targets and metarules for doing common
+This will include **devkit**'s targets and pattern rules for doing common
 actions recursively.

 ### Help and Debugging